AdobeDocs/experience-platform.de-DE/help/profile/home.md

 ### [!DNL Profile] Erfassungsmetriken

 Observability Insights ermöglicht die Ermittlung von Schlüsselmetriken in Adobe Experience Platform.
 In addition to [!DNL Platform] usage statistics and performance indicators for various [!DNL Platform] functionalities, there are specific [!DNL Profile]-related metrics that allow you to gain insight into incoming request rates, successful ingestion rates, ingested record sizes, and more.
-To learn more, begin by reading the [Observability Insights overview](../observability/home.md), and for a complete list of [!DNL Profile] metrics, see the documentation on [available metrics](../observability/metrics.md).
+To learn more, begin by reading the [Observability Insights API overview](../observability/api/overview.md), and for a complete list of [!DNL Profile] metrics, see the documentation on [available metrics](../observability/api/metrics.md#available-metrics).

 ## [!DNL Data governance] und [!DNL Privacy]